Shivanimarathe169/Portfolio/PracticeFile.md

 8 - I am remotely adding this line from the GitHub web app for testing out features!!

 This is the stash example.
 Stash example.
+I have edited this file to demonstrate how I can use stashing feature.